NRCS Knows Grazing

 NRCS programs most relevant to graziers include the Environmental Quality Incentives Program (EQIP), the Grassland Reserve Program (GRP), the Conservation Stewardship Program (CSP), and the Organic EQIP options.
 In addition, NRCS offers valuable resources and guidance such as the Illinois Grazing Manual (see information and link below).

-For 2010, NRCS and GLCI launched an effort to promote the art and science of good grazing management through a campaign called “Good Grazing Makes Good $ense!”
+Back in 2010, NRCS and GLCI launched an effort to promote the art and science of good grazing management through a campaign called “Good Grazing Makes Good $ense!”
 To learn more about these new educational materials or to speak to someone about using these materials to promote grazing at a local field day, demonstration site or workshop, please contact your local NRCS District Conservationist.

 With feed costs always on the rise, Illinois livestock operators might be ready to consider the benefits of a GRAZING MANAGEMENT PLAN.
 “Good Grazing Makes Good $ense!” is Illinois NRCS’ newest information campaign.
 These materials detail benefits and options of sustainable and profitable grazing systems and they tell you how to make it work on your ground.